 In a place like Pattaya, you can rent a fully furnished bungalow with air conditioning, a pool, three bedrooms and two bathrooms from $650 a month.
 Sometimes you have to pay extra for fast internet and electricity.
 Most people do not use the kitchen that often as it is really cheap to eat out.

 If you like a spa you are in the right country, thinks as massages, facials, pedicures, and manicures start at $10 an hour.

-- Weather: The winter weather in Thailand will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Thailand will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.